 Slip the flat into a plastic bag and keep at about 75°.
 No additional water is necessary until after seedlings appear, and then only enough to keep the medium damp, not soaking wet.

-After six days, begin checking daily for signs of sprouting.
+After six days, begin checking daily for signs of germination.
 When the first sprouts appear put the container into artificial light or filtered sun.
 Be careful as too much sunlight can cause damage to the tiny plants.
 Once the bulk of the seeds in the flat has germinated the time has come to give them a new home.

 Step Two - Transplanting your seedlings